swak/8th-ndn-hackathon.github.io/cfh.md

 layout: page
 title: Call for Hacks
 ---
-The NDN Team is organizing our 4th NDN Hackathon to be held on March 24-26th, 2017 on the University of Memphis Campus in Memphis, TN.
 We solicit Hackathon project proposals that advance the state of NDN.
 Participants will have approximately **12 hours** to work on the projects.

 We encourage projects that: